isomerpages/moe-acspri/_co-curricular-activities-ccas/Sports/Bowling.md

 </table>
 <p>&nbsp;</p>
 <h4><strong>1.
 Bowling Development</strong></h4>
+<p>Bowling aims to build precision, focus, and patience whilst learning proper
+technique and developing a calm, analytical approach to achieving consistent results.</p>
 <p>Bowling (Development) CCA is set up as a training platform for non-school
 team bowlers.
-Pupils who have interest in this sport may sign up for this CCA.
-They will undergo a selection trial during the first bowling session.
+Coaches are hired for the members.
+Pupils interested in this sport may sign up for this CCA.
+They will undergo a selection trial during the first bowling session(if the number of students exceeds our quota).
-Pupils not selected will be channeled to the other CCAs that they have chosen.
 Two-way transport is provided.</p>
 <h4><strong>2.
 School Team Bowling</strong></h4>
 <p>The School Team Bowling comprises a team of committed and passionate bowlers
 who are interested in developing their bowling competence such that they